-How to use the command 'pyATS' (with examples)
+How to Use the Command 'pyATS' (with examples)

-How to use the command 'pyATS' (with examples)
+How to Use the Command 'pyATS' (with examples)

-Use case 1: Run a pyATS subcommand
+Use case 1: Running a pyATS Subcommand

 Code: